-For centuries, gardeners took their cues for planting times from nature!
-For example, plant potatoes when the bearded iris blooms!
-This is called phenology.
-See how seasonal signs tell you which chores to do in the garden!
+For centuries, gardeners took their cues for planting times from nature—a technique called phenology.
+See how seasonal signs can tell you which chores to do in the garden!

 Phenology: Following Nature’s Signs

-Phenology in the garden, basically, the practice of watching nature—from bud burst to bird migration—and then letting nature’s timing help you understand when to plant.
+Phenology in the garden boils down to observing nature—from bud burst to bird migration—and then letting nature’s timing help you understand when to plant.